Accounting & Tax terms explained

 Ordinary Shares

-The shares which entitle the owners to their fundamental voting rights in the company and yields them a dividend income after the payment of dividends to preferred shareholders.
+The shares entitle the owners to their fundamental voting rights in the company and yield them a dividend income after the payment of dividends to preferred shareholders.

 Partnership

-A business partnership is a particular type of formal agreement made between two or more parties or individuals to start and manage a business as co-owners.
-A business partnership also demands to share an agreed and fair percentage of profits between each partner.
+A business partnership is a formal agreement between two or more parties or individuals to start and manage a business as co-owners.
+A business partnership also demands that each partner share an agreed and fair percentage of profits.
 Learn Everything about running a partnership.

 Profit and Loss Account